 Disclosure: This trip and activities were hosted, but all thoughts, opinions, and images are my own. #PalmSpringsCA #VisitPalmSprings

-Family Trip to Palm Springs – Going to Palm Springs With a Toddler
+Family Vacation to Palm Springs, and Tips For Going to Palm Springs With a Toddler

-You may have seen on my Instastory this weekend, that I was able to spend my weekend with my family in beautiful, sunny, and peaceful Palm Springs, CA. This was my third time going to Palm Springs, and as always, the friendly people, the warm air, and the serene landscape immediately puts you in a mode of relaxation!
+My family and I love taking a family vacation to Palm Springs, CA. This was my third time going to Palm Springs, and as always, the friendly people, the warm air, and the serene landscape immediately puts you in a mode of relaxation!
 Although not my first trip there, it was going to be my first trip to Palm Springs with a toddler .
 However, the activities we had lined up and the hotel we stayed at made travelling with a toddler a breeze!

 Desert Tasty Tours

 When we first arrived, we were hungry from our drive, so it was perfect that we kicked off our trip with a food sampling tour of Downtown Palm Springs with Desert Tasty Tours.
 On the tour, you go to seven different locations for food sampling.
 Some places though, you get full regular portions!
 Definitely filling, and a good value.
 For the first stop, we went to Kaiser Grille for a glass of delicious wine and tri-tip sandwiches.
 I let them know I was a vegetarian, and they didn’t hesitate to accommodate me – they brought out a beautiful plate of their house made hummus with pita bread and cucumbers.